FelipeArnt/FelipeArnt/README.md

 <p>💬 - Hello there!
 I’m a tech enthusiast with a passion for Linux and software development.
-My key soft skills include curiosity, which drives me to constantly learn, adaptability to tackle new challenges, and a strong sense of teamwork, which values collaboration and collective growth.
+My key soft skills include curiosity, adaptability and a strong sense of teamwork, which values collaboration and collective growth.

  - Currently, I code in C and Java, and I’ve developed some Python scripts to streamline processes at my workplace.
 I’m always eager to learn new things and explore opportunities to expand my skills and contribute to innovative projects.